jellinki/anitoblog/_posts/2024-05-21-articulationblog.md

 }
 ```

+- **Definition**: a gamelevel consists of multiple gameobjects, representing a specific stage or environment in the game. the `addGameObject` method allows adding new objects to the level. the `draw` and `update` methods ensure that all gameobjects within the level are rendered and updated correctly.

 ### gamelevel to an array of gamelevels

 we can create multiple levels and store them in an array.